hkqiu/DataAugmentation4SmallData/notebooks/README.md

 # Part 1.
 Training
 We have placed the training code in this file (train.ipynb) for the convenience of interested researchers to reproduce and use.

-Please note that we have tried multiple combinations of hyperparameters, but for the sake of brevity, we are showcasing the example with the best-performing set of hyperparameters.
+Please note that we have tried multiple combinations of hyperparameters, but for the sake of brevity, we are showcasing the example with the one set of hyperparameters (not the best).

 # Part 2.
 Inference